Kindergarten - 5 years of age on or before September 1

 Bradfield families will receive one carpool tag at Meet the Teacher.
 Additional tags can be purchased through the front office for $5.
 If you are going to join a carpool that includes multiple kids, you need to submit a form through the front office.

-Click HERE for Bradfield carpool drop-off/pick-up diagram.
+Click HERE for Bradfield carpool and traffic map.

 Armstrong students have their own lockers.